osquery/osquery/CONTRIBUTING.md

 ### Milestones and release versions

-We currently do not use any strict versioning scheme and we cut new versions as we feel it makes sense according to the new features implemented, whether critical bug-fixes where merged, the size of the release (i.e. how many commits since last version), etc.  We will however keep some near future milestones open and tag each PR with the milestone we think it is going to be merged for.

-Milestones are used for larger releases and we might cut patch releases as we go.
+We currently do not use a strict release schedule and we tag new minor versions ideally every two months.
+Otherwise, we may tag a release if it makes sense according to the new features implemented or if critical bug-fixes where merged.
+We keep several near-future milestones open and try to tag PRs with the milestone when appropriate.

+[Milestones](https://github.com/osquery/osquery/milestones) are used for the planned minor releases.
 If your PR is tagged with the next milestone you can expect it to be merged as soon as it is ready.
-If your PR is tagged with a later milestone we'll only merge it after the previous milestones are closed.
+We may keep PRs open and wait for a major release milestone if the code changes features that are not backwards-compatible.

 ### Branches and tags